 - Weight loss.
 It’s unclear if garcinia helps people lose weight.
 Some research shows that it has a small benefit.
 Other research shows it doesn't help.

 - Severe diarrhea (dysentery).

-Side Effects & SafetyGarcinia is POSSIBLY UNSAFE when taken orally.
+Side Effects & SafetyGarcinia is POSSIBLY UNSAFE when taken by mouth.
 There have been reports of serious liver problems in some people who have taken products containing garcinia.
-However, it is unclear if garcinia is the actual cause of liver problems in these reports or if it is due to other factors.
+It's unclear if garcinia is the actual cause of liver problems in these reports or if it is due to other factors.
 Common, but mild side effects also include nausea, digestive tract discomfort, and headache.